Performs 3 term frequency cosine curve fitting using the least squares method.

 See SINFIT4 for an implementation of the 4 term iterative sinusoid fit as outlined in the IEEE 1241 Standard.

-See SINFIT for a similar routine that uses HANNING window interpolation and returns the frequency coefficient in radians.
+See SINFIT for a similar routine that uses HANNING window interpolation to fit a sine and returns the frequency coefficient in radians.